Web Components On Fire

 Then wrap the elements you want to animate in a <hotfx-pseudorandom> tag and set a seed=

 attribute with a number you want to use as a seed (higher numbers make faster animations).
-The element then sets
+The element then sets CSS

 variables for you to use in your style rules, like opacity: var(--hotfx-pseudorandom-1).

-Well, pseudorandom numbers are not actually random.
+The thing is, pseudorandom numbers are not actually random.
 They appear random to us because they are long decimals that seem to come out of nowhere, but they have some interesting properties that truly random numbers don’t have.

 To check out exactly how this works, you can read the source code.
 If you find any bugs or issues, please file an issue on GitHub.